 With the "Status" button selected the "Set Status Word" screen is displayed.
-See Figure 7-8 Set Status Word Screen on the next page and the detailed instructions for each function on the following pages (see Section 7-11 Status Word Programming).
+See Figure 7-8.
+Set Status Word Screen on the next page and the details instructions for each function on the following pages (see Section 7-11.
+Status Word Programming).
 When done setting the Status Word parameters tap the "Save" button to return to "Receiver Programmer" screen and go to step 7-10.
-Loading The Program.
+Loading the Program (see below).